Floffah/confuscript/README.md

 # Q: Why is this archived?
 This repository has been archived to make way for the new confuscript structure which you will see soon!
+See progress [here](https://github.com/confuscript/confuscript).
+A lot of code from here has and will be migrated over to there.

 # confuscript
 A confused programming language for writing confused things.